Raodat/Global-Esports-Economy-Dashboard/README.md

 ## Finding from the Dashboard
 1. Dota 2 tournament The International 2021 has had the highest prize pool in esports history.
-2. The Fortnite Fall Skirmish series has seen the highest player participation
+2. The Fortnite Fall Skirmish series has seen the highest player participation.
 3. China dominates the esports economy in the world.
 4. China is leading when it comes to Asian countries, and Bangladesh is ranked 98 in the world and ranked 30 in Asia.